Implementing Chinese Full-Text Search with pg_jieba in ServBay

 Installing and Enabling pg_jieba

-extension along with PostgreSQL, so you don’t need to download or compile anything manually.
+ServBay packages the pg_jieba extension along with PostgreSQL, so you don’t need to download or compile anything manually.
 You just need to enable it in your target database with a simple SQL command.

-Here’s how to enable the pg_jieba
+Here’s how to enable the pg_jieba extension:

 Connect to your PostgreSQL database: Open the Terminal and use the

-bashpsql -U servbay -d servbay
+bashpsql -U servbay -d servbay1Create and enable the

-1If the extension is already installed, running this command again might throw an error—this is normal.
+pg_jiebaextension: In thepsqlcommand line, execute:sqlCREATE EXTENSION pg_jieba;1If the extension is already installed, running this command again might throw an error—this is normal.

 Verify that

-is enabled: List the installed extensions with:sql\dx
+pg_jiebais enabled: List the installed extensions with:sql\dx1If

-appears in the list, the extension is enabled successfully.
+pg_jiebaappears in the list, the extension is enabled successfully.

 Configuring pg_jieba for Chinese Full-Text Search